vvscode/docs/docs/conversation/conversation-send-a-message-with-fb-messsenger.md

 ---
 title: Send a FB Messenger message
 excerpt: >-
-  Learn how to set up and send a message with Facebook messenger and Conversation API.
+  In this section you will learn how to create and configure a basic FB Business Page with Messenger chat feature.
+Once you complete the steps below you will have an FB App, FB Business Page with Messenger Chat button, a Messenger Token, and a configured Messenger Webhook to use with the Sinch Conversations API.
 hidden: true
 ---

-## Setup your FB App with Messenger Chat

-In this quick start guide we will show you how to create and configure a basic FB Business Page with Messenger chat feature.
-Once you complete the steps below you will have an FB App, FB Business Page with Messenger Chat button, a Messenger Token, and a configured Messenger Webhook to use with the Sinch Conversations API.

 ### Set up a facebook Page